Zahlii/Advanced-Youtube-Downloader/README.md

 # Which Features are planned?

-- Supporting MP3Gain / don't do peak normalization
+- Supporting conversion to FLAC

 # Used Tools/Libraries